0c0w3/troubleshooter/README.md

 The add-on logs to the terminal (via `dump`) and Firefox's error console (via `nsIConsoleService`).
-By default only errors are logged, but you can make the log more verbose by setting the environment variable `TROUBLESHOOT_HELPER_LOG_LEVEL` to an integer indicating the desired log level.
+By default only errors are logged, but you can make the log more verbose by setting the environment variable `TROUBLESHOOTER_LOG_LEVEL` to an integer indicating the desired log level.
 0 is the debug log level and logs everything.
 See src/content/logger.jsm for details.